agabriele73/agabriele73/README.md

 - 🔭 I’m currently working on personal projects to further enhance my skills and knowledge.

-- 🌱 I’m currently learning the implementation of AWS and Google Auth into my projects.
+- 🌱 I’m currently learning the implementation of AWS and Google Auth.

 - 💬 Ask me about anything!